List of Weebl's cartoons: Single toons

 A video animated by Peabo revolving around a group of dancing Russians who do various things, mostly boogying.
 An iOS music video game based on the animation, which features various other Weebl's Stuff songs and gameplay similar to Vib Ribbon, was released on the App Store on October 28, 2011.
 An animated series focused on the Russian Dancing Men began on April 22, 2014, with the first episode, Winter Olympics, being animated by Anthony Price/Kr3id.
+However, the animated series only lasted for three full episodes, with the third, Dance Power, releasing on September 19, 2014.